NadaMohamed2243/VersionControl_ITI_Lab2/README.md

 Lab 2 ● Write in the README.md file, how to remove the branches locally and remotely.

-ensure first that you are not exist in this branch --> go to main (git chechout main) ---- Removing Branches from the local repo git branch -d branchName
+ensure first that you are not exist in this branch --> go to main (git chechout main)

+    ---- Removing Branches from the local repo : git branch -d branchName

-        -- If the branch has not been merged we also write: git branch -D branchName
+        -- If the branch has not been merged we also write(force): git branch -D branchName